quasarframework/quasar-ui-qcalendar/ui/dev/src/pages/developing/getting-started.md

 ### Minimum label Length

+As explained above, the calendars can format weekday labels smaller than the `Intl.DateTimeFormat` short-format.
+The edge-case for this is to create a very small calendar picker.
+In this case, you could set the `min-label-length` to 1, in which case only the first character of the label will be used.
+This may not be desireable for some languages, as the weekdays may all have the same first character.
+In this case, set it to 2 or 3, whatever best suits the locale that you are aiming for.

 | Property | Type           | Example      |
 | -------  | -------------- | -----------  |
 | min-label-length | Number \| String       |              |

 ### Label breakpoints

+The `label-breakpoints` property is an array of two numbers.
+The parent div that contains the label knows it's width.
+The array contains the values where you want label values to go from long format to short format automatically.
+The second value is for when you want the values to start using extra-short format based on the `min-label-length` property.

 | Property | Type           | Example      |
 | -------  | -------------- | -----------  |